Discovery of energy landscapes towards optimized quantum transport: Environmental effects and long-range tunneling: Model and Dynamics

 \subsection{OQS Model I}

 We assume that the environment acts locally and in an uncorrelated manner on each site to dephase the state.
 The local Lindblad QME is given by

 Here, the Lindblad jump operators are given by $ \hat L_n = \ket{n} \bra{n}$, $\Gamma_n$ are the dephasing rate constants, and the dynamics evolve in the site-local basis.
 In this case, the microscopic information from Eqs. \eqref{hamb} and \eqref{hami} is not explicitly used, but one can associate $\Gamma_n$ with a microscopic model of the bath \cite{Coates2021}.
-It should be noted that in the energy basis, the local dephasing model corresponds to an infinite temperature bath \cite{Turkeshi2021}.
+It should be noted that in the energy basis, the local dephasing model corresponds to an unstructured infinite temperature bath.
+This is because, for asymptotically small $\gamma_l$, the steady state solution of the dynamics corresponds to the completely mixed state with equal populations at each site, independent of energy profile \cite{Coates2021,Turkeshi2021}.
+A nonzero value for $\gamma_l$ affects the population distribution due to the nonequilibrium setting, thus showing deviations from the maximally mixed state.
+However, it can be readily proved that the nonequilibrium distribution is nonthermal, even if $\Gamma_n$ is made site- and temperature-dependent.

-We assume that all sites suffer the same dephasing rate, $\Gamma_{n}\equiv\Gamma$.
-Regarding the range of values for $\Gamma$: theory, computations, and experiments \cite{Scholes14,maier2019environment,Blach25} point out that environmental noise-assisted quantum transport is most pronounced when $\Gamma/J_{max}\sim 1$.
-As such, we work in this regime and set these parameters to be comparable.
+We assume that all sites suffer a comparable dephasing and set $\Gamma_{n}\equiv\Gamma$.
+Theory, simulations, and experiments \cite{Scholes14,maier2019environment,Blach25} indicate that noise-assisted quantum transport is most pronounced when $\Gamma/J_{max}\sim 1$.
+Accordingly, we focus on this regime and choose parameters of comparable magnitude.

 We comment that it is common to employ the Lindblad QME in the site basis and with local dephasing effects in order to capture local dynamical noise.
 Examples include recent studies on relaxation timescales in Lindbladian dynamics \cite{times1,times2}, transport in networks \cite{Prosen23}, and quantum simulations on quantum hardware \cite{Plenio23}.
 In such studies, the dephasing rates are taken over a broad range of values compared to the system energy scale.